guidomodarelli/problem-solving/src/drone/README.md

-# Drone Exploration on a Plateau: Navigate and Search for Oil
+# Drone exploration on a pot: Navigate and search for oil

 ## Problem Description

-We need to develop a program that simulates the movement of drones on a rectangular plateau.
-The drones explore the plateau following specific instructions to search for oil.
+We need to develop a program that simulates the movement of drones on a rectangular pot.
+The drones explore the pot following specific instructions to search for oil.

 ## Input

-- **Plateau Dimensions:** Two integers separated by a space indicating the size of the plateau.
+- **Pot Dimensions:** Two integers separated by a space indicating the size of the pot.
 - **Drone Initial State:** Three values separated by spaces indicating the initial coordinates (x, y) and the orientation (N, E, S, W) of the drone.
 - **Instructions:** A string of characters containing the movement instructions (`L`, `R`, `M`).